 First, we gonna list the top things to do in Saint Petersburg, places to visit and must see.
 After that, we gonna organize them in a one day itinerary to enjoy the best of St. Petersburg summer [June, July].
 Be part of the White Nights and use the endless sunshine to help you avoid the crowds and visit St. Petersburg top attractions in one day, an unforgettable one.

-Top places to visit in Saint Petersburg
+Top places to visit in Saint Petersburg, Russia

 There are several places in Saint Petersburg that you can’t miss even if you have only one day in the city.
 The State Hermitage/The Winter Palace is the main city and country art museum and the second largest art museum in the World.
-It hosts thousands of painting, sculptures and some archaeological artifacts spread around its stunning richly decorated halls and rooms.
+It hosts thousands of paintings, sculptures and some archaeological artifacts spread around its stunning richly decorated halls and rooms.

 St.Isaac Cathedral is one of St.Petersburg’s top attractions, the largest Orthodox cathedral and the fourth largest cathedral in the world.
 Except for these impressive facts the cathedral is absolutely beautiful, its interior is incredible; columns, pilasters, marble statues, mosaic, and paintings.

 Church of the Savior on Spilled Blood is definitely one the most photographed and most visited places in St. Petersburg.
 Its fairytale look with 9 colorful cupolas always attracts many people.
 Its interior is as impressive as the outside look.

 Peter and Paul’s Cathedral was the first building in St.Petersburg and the heart of the city.
 There are several museums inside the complex but if you don’t have much time for exploring them just walking on the old cobblestone streets while listening to the carillon bells of Peter and Paul’s Cathedral is definitely a must do in Saint Petersburg.